 As for yields, the highest-yielding varieties in Smith’s trial were crosses of one or more different open-pollinated corns, and he intends to do more crosses going forward.

 “My objective was to find open-pollinated corn that could compete with hybrids on today’s market.
-This was achieved with finding a couple of open pollinated corns that did well in southeast Minnesota,” said Smith.
+This was achieved by finding a couple of open pollinated corns that did well in southeast Minnesota,” said Smith.
 “The other objective was to see if today’s open-pollinated corn still held an advantage in nutritional value.
 This was also verified with all six varieties having higher protein levels than the check hybrid.”

 “When high protein, higher-yielding open pollinated options become available, I would expect more small seed producers to sell locally grown seed, and some small growers to save their own seed, reducing production costs considerably,” said Smith.